 In 2007, Susanne LeClair’s doctor told her “The bad news: you’ve got cancer.
 Good news, it’s treatable.”
-Twelve years later, her cancer was in remission, but now Suzanne suffered a slew of new diseases: bankruptcy, poor credit, and chronic stress.
+Twelve years later, she got more news: The good news was that her cancer was in remission.
+The bad news was bankruptcy and chronic stress.

 What is the number one reason Americans go bankrupt?
 A 2019 study published in the American Journal of Public Health found that 66.5% of bankruptcies were due to medical bills.
 About 530,000 bankruptcies filed annually are because of debt accrued due to a medical illness.